 - In a large metal saucepan, melt the butter over medium heat.
 Remove from heat and add the chocolate.
 Let the chocolate sit in the hot butter for about 2 minutes to melt, then stir until smooth.
 Stir in the cocoa powder, coffee/water mixture, salt and vanilla.

-- In a mixing bowl, using an electric mixer (I use my stand mixer with the whisk for this), beat the eggs.
-Gradually add the granulated sugar, beating constantly.
-Beat for about 5 minutes or until mixture is thick and yellow.
+- In a mixing bowl, using an electric mixer, beat the eggs.
+Gradually add the granulated sugar, beating constantly until mixture is thick and yellow.

 - Pour the mixture in the pan.
 Make the peanut butter swirl mixture (you can double it if you want) by mixing 1 tablespoon of unsweetened peanut butter with 1 teaspoon of melted butter and ½ teaspoon of honey.
 Taste test, then add a dash of salt if you want.
 Drop mixture by spoonfuls over top of batter and drag a knife through to make a swirl pattern.
 Sprinkle chocolate chips over the top.

 - Bake on center rack for 45 to 50 minutes.
 Remove from the oven.
-The peanut butter swirl will have dried out a little, so what I like to do is take a few dabs of sweetened peanut butter and spoon just a tiny bit over the peanut butter swirl.
-Let the fresh peanut butter kind of melt over the baked on peanut butter so it will look less dry.
+The peanut butter swirl will have dried out a little, so take a few dabs of peanut butter and spoon just a tiny bit over the peanut butter swirl.
+The fresh peanut butter will melt over the baked on peanut butter so it will look less dry.

 - Let cool completely, then chill for about 2 hours or until firm and cold.
 Lift from pan and cut.